Fish-pro/access/README.md

 curl: (28) Failed to connect to 172.19.0.2 port 30100: Connection timed out
 ```

-You can find that the access times out, so the policy is successfully applied
+We can find that the access service times out, so the access control rule is successfully applied

 ## Ability

-+ Blacklist the IP addresses of native resource management nodes using kubernetes
++ Blacklist of management node IP addresses by kubernetes native resource

 ## What's Next